 LUV DEADLINE: ROSEN, SKILLED INVESTOR COUNSEL, Encourages Southwest Airlines Co.
 Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – LUV

-/EIN News/ -- NEW YORK, March 11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Southwest Airlines Co.
-(NYSE: LUV) between June 13, 2020 and December 31, 2022, both dates inclusive (the “Class Period”), of the important March 13, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, March 11, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Southwest Airlines Co.
+LUV between June 13, 2020 and December 31, 2022, both dates inclusive (the "Class Period"), of the important March 13, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Southwest Airlines securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.